Advocacy in Action

 For example, did you know that your Council or Mayor signs proclamations or declarations recognizing awareness months?
 June is CMV Awareness Month and several cities/towns/counties/states have executed these proclamations establishing CMV recognition.
 Addressing CMV education through public policy serves as a great opportunity to get to know your local politicians and can provide greater access to resources and funding for CMV awareness.
 Learn more.

-A means for CMV legislation has effectively passed in 18 states, with additional states in progress.
+CMV legislation has passed in 21 states, with additional states in progress.
 Congratulations to our parent advocates, ardent supporters, and state sponsors for your perseverance in pushing these bills through!

 Advocate with us!
 You have the power to call for action.
 Learn more about how you can help inform public policy.

-- Seven states -- Illinois, Iowa, Kentucky, Maine, New York, Pennsylvania, and Utah require both education of pregnant women and targeted newborn screening.
+- Eight states -- Illinois, Iowa, Kentucky, Maine, New York, Pennsylvania, Texas, and Utah require both education of pregnant women and targeted newborn screening.

 Education